EtiennePerot/safe-code-execution/docs/setup.md

   * Useful for multi-user setups to avoid denial-of-service, and to avoid running LLM-generated code that contains infinite loops forever.
 * **Max RAM**: The maximum amount of memory the sandboxed code will be allowed to use, in megabytes.
   * Useful for multi-user setups to avoid denial-of-service.
+* **Resource limiting enforcement**: Whether to enforce that code evaluation sandboxes are resource-limited.
+  * This is enabled by default, and requires cgroups v2 to be present on your system and mounted in the Open WebUI container.
+  * If you do not mind your code evaluation sandboxes being able to use as much CPU and memory as they want, you may disable this setting (set it to `false`).
+  * On systems that only have cgroups v1 and not cgroups v2, such as WSL and some old Linux distributions, you may need to disable this.
 * **Auto install**: Whether to automatically download and install gVisor if not present in the container.
   * If not installed, gVisor will be automatically installed in `/tmp`.
   * You can set the HTTPS proxy used for this download using the `HTTPS_PROXY` environment variable.